-If you look at the 2018 report from the Pharmacy College Admission System (PharmCAS), you’ll see startling trends developing in medicine and the pharmacy world.
+If you look at the 2021 report from the Pharmacy College Admission System (PharmCAS), you’ll see startling trends developing in medicine and the pharmacy world.
 While applications are falling, the acceptance rate continues to climb, reaching a record 89% for the 2020-2021 school year.

 % of Accepted Applicants

 In 2004, the acceptance rate for pharmacy school was about 32%.
 In 2021, the acceptance rate for pharmacy school is 89%.